 I have to admit that this is one of my favorite hacks to make the most of a ranking report.

-I’m sure you’ve noticed how, sometimes, Google (or Bing, at that) ranks a different page than you’ve intended for the keyword.
+I’m sure you’ve noticed how, sometimes, Google (or Bing, at that) ranks a different page than you’ve intended for the optimized keyword.
 The actual preferred landing page might still rank, however, it’s that different page that achieves a higher position.

 Unfortunately, with most keyword rank trackers monitoring for the first domain result in SERPs, tracking where your preferred pages rank proves almost impossible.